This quick and easy Bombay potato curry soup is incredibly creamy, savoury, tangy and packed with all vegan plant-based curry spices and flavours.

 - Leftover Bombay potato soup can be stored, within a covered food container, in the refrigerator for up to 3 days.

-- Or freeze for up to 3 months.
+- Or freeze for 2-3 months.

 - Any potatoes you have to hand are perfect for this curry soup.
-Such as new/baby potatoes, russets, Maris piper, red potatoes, Albert Barlett, Yukon Gold, or just ordinary supermarket potatoes with no special name!
+Such as new/baby potatoes, russets, Maris piper, red potatoes, Albert Bartlett, Yukon Gold, or just ordinary supermarket potatoes with no special name!
 If some potatoes become crushed or loose the shape it is not an issue as the soup will be just as delicious.

 Leave a Reply